rayNotGlorious/flight-with-actions/README.md

 ## Running
 ---
+Fullscale's flight software can be compiled and ran on development computers with just the two following commands:

+`cargo build`

+`cargo run`

-Fullscale's flight computer will be cross-compiled.
+However, come time for it to actually run on the BeagleBone Black flight computer, it will be cross-compiled.
 This means that the product will be compiled on development computers and the binary will subsequently be transfered to the flight computer.
-So, a tool called Cross should be used when compiling the software:
+When this happens, a tool called Cross should be used when compiling the software:

 `cargo install -f cross`

 This tool additionally relies on [Docker](https://docs.docker.com/engine/install/ubuntu/) being installed.
-Use this command to actually compile to the correct architecture:
+Use this command to compile to the correct architecture:

 `cross build --target armv7-unknown-linux-gnueabihf`

 The output binary will be placed into ./target/armv7-unknown-linux-gnueabihf/debug/fs-flight-computer.
-Run this.
+Copy this over to the BeagleBone to run it.

 ## IDE Setup (VSCode)
 ---